ucgmsim/cs_dropbox_sync/README.md

     /nesi/nobackup/nesi00213/RunFolder/Cybershake/v22p12/Runs/BooBooEAST/BooBooEAST_REL08/BB/Acc/BB.bin: 1560129496
 ...
 ```
-This is the list of files to be uploaded, and their file size (used for verification before making a TAR ball).
+This file contains a structured list of files to be uploaded, and their file size (used for verification before making a TAR ball).

+This script will copy these files from the original location to a temp directory, make 3 TAR balls (Source, IM and BB) and upload to Dropbox.

 Note that uploading can take a VERY LONG time, so it's best to run this in a `screen` session.

 ```